Teacher Retirement System | TCTA

 TRS is governed by a nine-member board of trustees, appointed by the governor and confirmed by the Texas Senate.

-Many changes to TRS and its benefit structure have occurred in recent legislative sessions.
+Many changes to TRS occurred in 2013 during the 83rd legislative session.
 These changes have made determining an individual employee’s retirement eligibility and benefits very complicated.
 We encourage TCTA members to call or email TCTA with general questions, but to contact TRS directly for information about a specific situation.

-*Districts also contribute at the state rate on salary paid above the state required minimum salary.
+*Districts also contribute at the state rate on salary paid above the state required minimum salary, on salary paid from federal funds, and the first 90 days of a new member’s employment.

 Employees contribute 0.65% of salary to the TRS-Care fund (retiree health insurance).
 The state contributes 1.25% of payroll, and school districts contribute 0.75%.